On On_p: The minimality of

-All this raises the question: is there a purely genetic definition of multiplication in $On_p$?
-Even if it turns out that all pairs of groups in $On_p$ satisfy the MEX property, finding a genetic definition of multiplication that works for all elements of $On_p$ would seem to be difficult.
+All this raises the question: is there a purely genetic definition of multiplication in $\textbf{On}_p$?
+Given that the property $\alpha\beta=\text{mex}\{\alpha'\beta+\alpha\beta'-\alpha'\beta'\}$ does not even hold for rings, finding a genetic definition of multiplication would seem to be very difficult.
+So we shall have to rely on the inductive definitions.

-\section{The algebraic closure of $p$ in $On_p$}
+\section{The algebraic closure of $p$ in $\textbf{On}_p$}

-We will now focus on the structure of $On_p$ below the first transcendental.
+We will now focus on the structure of $\textbf{On}_p$ below the first transcendental.
 As we've seen, all ordinals that are fields, but not algebraically closed, will define algebraic extensions of themselves.
 All ordinals that are algebraically closed fields define transcendental extensions of themselves; if $\phi$ is an algebraically closed field, then since $\phi$ is not an element of itself, $\phi$ must be transcendental over itself!
-So we will refer to such elements $\phi$ as "transcendentals" in $On_p$.
+So we will refer to such elements $\phi$ as ``transcendentals'' in $\textbf{On}_p$.